gofynd/fdk-client-kotlin/documentation/APPLICATION.md

 | Argument  |  Type  | Description |
 | --------- | ----  | --- |

-Get legal information of application, which includes policy, Terms and Conditions, and FAQ information of application.
+Use this API to get the legal information of an application, which includes Privacy Policy, Terms and Conditions, Shipping Policy and FAQs regarding the usage of the application.

 *Success Response:*

-Success
+Success.
+Returns the T&C, Shipping Policy, Privacy Policy and Return Policy.
+Check the example shown below or refer `ApplicationLegal` for more details.

 Schema: `ApplicationLegal`